-- Increased temperatures [1] lead to melting of Arctic permafrost where methane is stored [1]. - Increased landfill anaerobic decomposition of organic waste releases methane - More land used for rice farming methane produced by microbes in the soil. - Higher numbers of livestock farms methane produced by ruminants as part of digestive processes. - Leakage from fossil fuel industry fracking releases methane into atmosphere/mining releases methane from coal measures and surrounding rocks - Deforestation release of methane by microbes in exposed soils - Natural sources volcanoes/deep sea mud volcanoes/ meltwater from glaciers - Increase traffic e.g. cars/planes/shipping fuel used releases methane. - Growth of GMC the changing diets increase consumption of meat which releases methane in production/increase in use of gadgets uses electricity that produces methane in production/use of cars. - (c) Explain two different ways in which technology is used to reduce the effects of climate change.
+- 1 - 2224 - 3209101 Glo bal cli mate - vulnerability and resilience 2. (a) Describe the changing distribution of oak-hickory forest.
+[2] Award [1] for each valid statement, up to a maximum of [2].
+Possibilities include: Moves north/less in south Increases in the northeast Decreases in west/central USA/increases in the east Covers a larger area Becoming more coastal Greater amount on the border with Canada Less fragmented (b) Explain two different reasons for an increase in methane gas emissions.
+[2+2] In each case, award [1] for a valid reason for increase and [1] for development/exemplification that explains the increase in release of methane.
+For example: increased burning of fossil fuels releases methane [1] and this is due to population growth/industrialization/increased wealth [1] .
+Other possibilities include: increased temperatures [1] lead to melting of Arctic permafrost where met [1].
+Increased landfill - anaerobic decomposition of organic waste releases me More land used for rice farming - methane produced by microbes in the se Higher numbers of livestock farms - methane produced by ruminants as p processes.
+Leakage from fossil fuel industry - fracking releases methane into atmosp releases methane from coal measures and surrounding rocks Deforestation - release of methane by microbes in exposed soils Natural sources - volcanoes/deep sea mud volcanoes/ meltwater from gla Increase traffic e.g. cars/planes/shipping - fuel used releases methane.
+Growth of GMC - the changing diets increase consumption of meat which methane in production/increase in use of gadgets uses electricity that production/increase in use of gadgets uses electricity tha ethane bil. art of digestive here/mining ciers releases

+- methane in production/increase in use of gadgets uses electricity that produces methane in production/use of cars. - (c) Explain two geopolitical strategies used to reduce the effects of climate change.
+[2+2]

-Technological strategies can address the reduction of emissions in terms of mitigation or adaptation.
+Geopolitical strategies [linked to international relations] can address reduction of emissions, mitigation or adaptation.

-In each case, award for [1] a valid method involving technology that is used and [1] for development/exemplification that reduces the effects of climate change.
+In each case, award for [1] a valid geopolitical strategy and [1] for development/exemplification of geopolitical strategy that reduces the effects of climate change.